-Southern California Edison (SCE) has resumed work in the TRTP right-of-way.
-SCE has hired multiple contractors to start the underground construction in multiple locations in order to keep the project on time to meet deadlines to deliver renewable energy.
+Southern California Edison (SCE) is working in the TRTP right-of-way.
+SCE has hired multiple contractors to complete the underground construction in multiple locations in order to keep the project on time to meet deadlines to deliver renewable energy.
 It is anticipated that work will continue through late 2016 / early 2017.

 Tips for Minimizing Construction Impacts

 SCE is committed to minimizing any inconvenience and ensuring the safety of both the public and project personnel during this work.
 In addition to SCE and contractor efforts to minimize the impacts to residents and businesses during construction, here are some simple tips that may help you reduce construction disturbance:

 Stay Informed and Encourage your neighbors to sign up to receive updates, too!